 During the assessment, the team leader reviews the working papers and the work of the team, and supervises and monitors the progress of the assessment.
 A check on the factual correctness of the report is conducted by one or two staff from the SAI who were not part of the assessment team.
 It is strongly recommended that all SAI PMF reports are subject to an independent review of the report's adherence to SAI PMF methodology by a certified external and independent reviewer.
 The INTOSAI Development Institute offers to conduct, or arrange other SAI PMF experts to conduct, independent reviews of all SAI PMF assessments to ensure adherence to the SAI PMF methodology.

-SAI PMF is used by developing countries as a source of credible and accurate information on the performance of SAIs.
+11. Uses by the government and members of the PFM community SAI PMF is used by developing countries as a source of credible and accurate information on the performance of SAIs.
 It is a comprehensive, evidence-based assessment tool that examines holistically both the audit and non-audit functions of the SAI in relation to its legal foundation and environment.
 It identifies the root causes of SAI performance, strengths, and weaknesses.

-While the domains and topics covered by the Institutional Capacity Building Framework are comparable to SAI PMF, the methodology and assessment management serve different purposes.

-SAIs coordinate the timing of SAI PMF assessments to be used as basis for strategic and capacity development planning.
+12. Sequencing with other tools While the domains and topics covered by the Institutional Capacity Building Framework are comparable to SAI PMF, the methodology and assessment management serve different purposes.
+13. PFM capacity building SAIs coordinate the timing of SAI PMF assessments to be used as basis for strategic and capacity development planning.
 SAIs take ownership of their own capacity development.
 Based on SAI PMF findings, SAIs decide upon capacity building considering their external stakeholder environment.

-For repeat assessments, changes in dimension and indicator scores and explanations of these will be apparent from the reporting on the indicator-led analysis.
+14. Tracking of changes and frequency of assessments For repeat assessments, changes in dimension and indicator scores and explanations of these will be apparent from the reporting on the indicator-led analysis.
 It records the scoring and a brief explanation from the previous assessment, a note on performance change, and other factors to be considered when comparing the indicator scores over time.
 SAI PMF assessment is recommended to be done at the end of each strategic planning cycle, or as a midterm review in case of strategic planning cycles of seven to ten years.
 Some dimensions or indicators can be applied for annual performance monitoring or as a standalone assessment of performance.

-The assessment cost varies with respect to the assessment method self-assessment, peer assessment, or hybrid assessment (self and peer).
+15. Resource requirements The assessment cost varies with respect to the assessment method self-assessment, peer assessment, or hybrid assessment (self and peer).
 Typical cost items include size and complexity of the SAI, staff costs, developing and translating guidance material, the roll-out of training courses and workshops, financing awareness-raising, and funding independent reviews conducted by consultants.
 The recommended size of the assessment team is three to five assessors.
 The time and resources required for the assessment are context-specific.
 However, in some cases, the person days required are 70 to 80 days.
 The time required is about 12 to 20 weeks.
+Transparency

-Methodology is available.
+16. Access to methodology Methodology is available.
 Detailed information about the toolkit is available.

-Twenty percent of the reports have been published (according to INTOSAI Development Institute website).
+17. Access to assessment results Twenty percent of the reports have been published (according to INTOSAI Development Institute website).
 SAI PMF promotes publication of reports and encourages transparency.
 As the SAI PMF is a voluntary assessment and the performance report is SAI's property, it is the choice of the SAI alone whether to publish the report or not, even if the assessment has been funded externally.
 Institutional Capacity Building Framework (ICBF) - African Organization of Supreme Audit Institutions - English speaking